 - wood frames (9 ¼" x 14 ¾" each)

 - glass panes

 They contain the same words, spelling (and occasional misspellings), punctuation, capitalization, etc., as the original four- and one-parchment documents, respectively.
 They've just been carefully reformatted into a modern font (versus old-style calligraphy) to make them easier to read.
 They have the identical signers in the same columns or positions as the originals—they're just italicized names instead of signatures to easily identify who signed them.

-The layouts have been stylized to reflect the look of the originals, with certain calligraphic elements retained such as in the Constitution's preamble and closing endorsement where more ornate lettering was used.
+The layouts have been stylized to reflect the look of the originals, with all the more calligraphic elements retained such as in the Constitution's preamble and closing endorsement where more ornate lettering was used.
 Even the last line of each page of the Constitution has been deliberately formatted to correspond to the last line on the original parchment pages.

 Of note, the original Bill of Rights document never actually contained the words "Bill of Rights."
 It simply outlined 12 "proposed" amendments to the Constitution as "Article the first.....," "Article the second.....," "Article the third.....," etc., for the states to consider ratifying.
 But the first (revising the math on the number of members in the House of Representatives) was never ratified and the second not till 1992 when it became the 27th Amendment.
 So "Article the third....." was relabeled "Amendment I," "Article the fourth.....," "Amendment II" and so on to precisely correspond to the first ten constitutional amendments representing our present-day Bill of Rights.
 This was the only modification to the text of the document.